maddsua/lambda/readme.md

 If you still don't have a clue what is this library, take a look at [Netlify Docs](https://docs.netlify.com/functions/overview/) about their functions.
 This lib tries to be as close to them as possible.

-Check out the `test` directory, a lot of cool stuff there

 # How to build

 ## Requirements: